MESH-Research/commons-connect/cc-search/docs/rest.md

 - GET /search?a=x - Field a matches x exactly
 - GET /search?fields=a,b,c - Return only fields a,b,c
 - GET /search?search_fields=a,b,c - Search only fields a,b,c
+- GET /search?username=x - Search only documents with x as a contributor
 - GET /search?page=0&per_page=10 - Return 10 results per page, and show page 0 of results
 - GET /search?start_date=2018-01-01&end_date=2018-12-31 - Search only documents published between 2018-01-01 and 2018-12-31
 - GET /search?sort_dir={asc|desc} - Sort results in ascending|descending order